The Lawn Care Guide

 Now onto some of the trickier aspects of watering your lawn…

-HOW MUCH WATER TO APPLY WHEN WATERING YOUR LAWN IN MINNEAPOLIS
+HOW MUCH WATER TO APPLY TO MY LAWN?

 You probably have a family member or neighbor that remembers the ‘rule of thumb’ if they’ve been in Minneapolis for long enough—the ‘rule of thumb’ is 1 – 1.5 inches of water per week throughout the growing season.